adrexia/silverstripe-processmap/docs/en/userdocs.md

-#Process Map User Help
+#Using the Process Map Module
 ![](_images/initial.png)
-_Inital view of process admin_
+_Initial view of the processes admin_

 ##Terminology
-* Case: A case is a means of classifying information in order to filter that info to different audiences.
+* **Case:** A case is a means of classifying information in order to filter that info to different audiences.
 In the default template case filtering assumes the first step is chosing a case.
-* Stage: A stage respresents a single step in a process.
+* **Stage:** A stage respresents a single step in a process.
 The first step in the default template is case selection.
 Everything after that is user defined.
-* Decision point: A decision point is anywhere in your process that you want users to make a choice.
+* **Decision point:** A decision point is anywhere in your process that you want users to make a choice.
 These choicdes currently result in either continuation of the flow (ie the next stage), or a stop stage.
 You may choice for any regular stage you add to act as a decision point, rather then an information step.
-* Stop Stage: A stop stage is a stopping point in your process.
+* **Stop Stage:** A stop stage is a stopping point in your process.
 These can be linked with decision point slides to provide final information after a user has selected a stop option
-* Process Info/Information: Each piece of information that appears in a process map can be classified with meta data.
+* **Process Info/Information:** Each piece of information that appears in a process map can be classified with meta data.
 This means that they can easily be filtered and categorized on the frontend.
-* Process Display Page: The page type that lets you view your process on your website
+* **Process Display Page:** The page type that lets you view your process on your website
-* Process Admin: The modeladmin where you define your process
+* **Process Admin:** The modeladmin where you define your process

-##Set up meta data
+##Setting up meta data
 If you are using this with the Definitions module, first add your service and type definitions.
-Services are a way a providing agency -> url pairings.
-Types are a simplier classificarion, that could be used to style process info differently on the frontend
+Services are a way a providing
+    agency -> url pairings

+Types are a simplier sort of classification, that could be used to style process info differently on the frontend

 Examples of services:
 * Police http://nzpolice.govt.nz